Where should I stay in Tuscany?

 The Arno river that runs through Florence eventually ends up at the Mediterranean sea in the great city of Pisa.
 Now mainly famous for its leaning tower, a thousand years ago Pisa was one of a group of the "Repubbliche Marinare" ("Sea Faring Republics") that controlled the mediterranean sea through a mixture of law-enforcement and piracy.

 The leaning tower and the whole of the incredibly impressive "Campo dei miracoli" ("Field of miracles") was financed with the spoils of an unexpectedly lucky piratical sortie against Palermo, in Sicily.
 Owned by the Arabs at the time, they abandoned the city when they saw the Pisans arriving - so the lucky invaders carried away vast amounts of gold, marble and jewels unopposed.
+How to visit the Leaning tower of Pisa.

 Today there is more to see than just the tower - the Piazza dei Cavalieri, part of Pisa's famous University is one example.